-Income from other sources is a category under the Income Tax in which we can consider all the different sources of income which doesn’t fall under other heads such as income from salary, or house property or capital gains.
+Income from other sources is a category under the Income Tax in which we can consider all the different sources of income which does not fall under other heads such as income from salary, or house property or capital gains.

-Next, let us see the items which comes under this type of income.
+Next, let us see the items which come under this type of income.

 List of items under Income From Other Sources

 - Dividend: Dividend is chargeable at a rate of 10% if the aggregate amount of dividend during that year exceeds Rs.
 10,00,000.
-This is applicable for individuals/HUFs.
-If the dividend is received from a domestic company and it is chargeable under dividend distribution tax, then it will be exempted.
+This is applicable to individuals/HUFs.
+If you receive a dividend from a domestic company and it is chargeable under dividend distribution tax, then you will get an exemption.

 - One-time income: Income from lotteries, crossword puzzles, horse races, games, gambling or betting.

 - Interest on securities if it is not taxable under “Profits and Gains of Business or Profession”.